Abbott Laboratories (ABT) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price estimated by analysts for ABT is $122.62, which is $26.93 above than the current price.
-The public float for ABT is 1.73B, and at present, short sellers hold a 0.80% of that float.
-The average trading volume of ABT on March 24, 2023 was 4.97M shares.
+The average price suggested by analysts for ABT is $122.62, which is $25.51 above the current market price.
+The public float for ABT is 1.73B, and currently, shorts hold a 0.74% of that float.
+The average trading volume for ABT on March 28, 2023 was 5.01M shares.

 ABT’s Market Performance

-The stock of Abbott Laboratories (ABT) has seen a -2.01% decrease in the past week, with a -5.50% drop in the past month, and a -8.87% fall in the past quarter.
-The volatility ratio for the week is 1.79%, and the volatility levels for the past 30 days are at 2.01% for ABT.
-The simple moving average for the last 20 days is -2.62% for ABT stock, with a simple moving average of -8.23% for the last 200 days.
+ABT stock saw a decrease of 0.60% in the past week, with a monthly decline of -1.99% and a quarterly a decrease of -8.86%.
+The volatility ratio for the week is 1.53%, and the volatility levels for the last 30 days are 1.94% for Abbott Laboratories (ABT).
+The simple moving average for the last 20 days is -0.80% for ABT stock, with a simple moving average of -6.72% for the last 200 days.

 Analysts’ Opinion of ABT